pik3d/19en/README.md

 , Total Commander &lt;F3> ...

 Framework commands are executable(.exe) modules and their set is not fixed.
-The __launcher technology__ is used ("launch" - to launch, start, run).
-Launcher encapsulates the starting configuration of the Java Virtual Machine.
+The __launcher technology__ is used ("launch" - to launch, start, run ).
+Launcher (.exe )
+encapsulates the initial path and configuration of the Java Virtual Machine for the command.
+It allows to have several versions of JAVA on the system if necessary.

 The user does not encounter JAVA-programming anywhere( except expanding functionality ).
 JAVA doesn't even need to be installed.
 Only unpack the JAVA installation archive in some folder.